-Note: X00 is a level 1 WP, XY0 is level 2 WP, XYW is level 3 WP.
-Students beginning the first year should show an analysis at least to level 1; for admission to second year, an analysis to at least level 3 is requested.
-Note: it is convenient to not exceed with the first level WP (i.e., no more than 9).

-Then, for each Level 1 WPs, describe in not more than 3 lines their characteristic technical content, in order to justify the sublevels indicated in the WBS.
+Notes: Students beginning the first year should show an analysis at least to level 1; for admission to second year, an analysis to at least level 3 is requested.
+For each level 1 WP, describe its characteristic technical content, to justify the sublevels indicated in the WBS.